sgheidi/TetrisFriends/README.md

 ## Future goals

-- 'Space': 'hard' drops a piece, dropping it instantly
+- 'Spacebar': 'hard' drops a piece, dropping it instantly

 - 'Shift': holds a piece, swapping the current piece the held piece

-- 'Next piece' feature shows next 4 pieces
+- 'Next piece feature': shows next 4 pieces

+- 'Outline feature': Outline the region where the current tetronimo would drop if 'spacebar' was pressed